shyamsha/flow-chart/README.md

 Run

+- `npm install` - Install all dependencies in package.json
 - `npm run start` - Parcel will start a live reload server at port 1234 and take care of build & bundling